OnlyMeHere/password-generator/README.md

 This site was created to serve an emplyees need to generate a strong password.
 It works in the browser and can accommodate various criteria that secure password requires.

-My appologies that it doesn't work properly right now.
-I will update it in the near future.
-When it's up and running you will be able to generate a secure password here.
-And who doesn't need a secure password?
-We all do.

 ## Technologies Used: